ReadingIsFun2017/BitPoker/README.md

 ```

 ### Pre flop
-We know how the distribution of cards that will be dealt.
+We know the process for distribution of cards that will be dealt.
 In Holdem, each card is dealt one at a time, starting left of the dealer (small blind) [Citation 1]

 - Card[0] =\> Bob
 - Card[1] =\> Alice